 5th Annual ROCK 'N' BOWL for Autism

 AHA Association [Asperger Syndrome and High Functioning Autism Association] serves individuals on the autism spectrum, their families, and the professionals who work with them, providing crucial resources and support as they face challenges, build on their strengths and fulfill their potential.

 Founded in 1988 and based on Long Island and NYC, AHA is directed by a dedicated and experienced volunteer executive board and expert professional advisory board.

-AHA's services reach nearly ten thousand people annually through one-to-one phone and e-support; more than a dozen monthly support meetings, the most run by a single autism-related association in New York state; an informative weekly AHA eNewsletter and bi-annual On The Spectrum print publication; family recreational events; bi-annual education conferences; and signature fundraisers such as its annual ROCK 'N' BOWL.
+AHA's services reach nearly ten thousand people annually through one-to-one phone and e-support; more than a dozen monthly support meetings, the most run by a single autism-related association in New York state; an informative weekly AHA eNewsletter and bi-annual On The Spectrum print publication; family recreational events; bi-annual education conferences; and signature fundraisers such as its annual ROCK 'N' BOWL for Autism.
 By maintaining efficient administrative practices, 90% of every dollar donated to AHA goes directly to providing and expanding its services.